Twisted Yarn from SageZander

 This process can create a stronger and more durable yarn that is less likely to break or fray.
 Twisted yarns can include a single twisted yarn or multiple yarns twisted together.
 The level of twist applied can vary depending on the desired strength and texture of the final product.

 A higher level of twist can increase the tenacity and resistance to pilling of the final yarn beyond the that of the component yarns.
-Almost all yarns can be twisted, including natural yarns, polyester, nylon, aramids like Kevlar and Nomex, glass, and metal.
+Yarns with high levels of twist can suffer from a problem called ‘liveliness’, where unbalanced torque in the yarn can make it untwist and tangle.
+Heat setting and balancing the yarn are the two methods to fix this.

 Units of Yarn twisting